BestPlayerMMIII/GitCMS/docs/blog/BLOG.md

 ### 5. **Developer Experience Is Everything**

 The client SDK needs to feel familiar.
-That's why we use SQL-like `from()`, Firebase-like `doc()`, and chainable queries.
+That's why we use SQL-like `from()`, and chainable queries.
 Developers should feel at home immediately.

 ## Conclusion